Mobile

 China’s state censor says it will not license Pokemon GO until it has a chance to evaluate the security risks posed by the CIA-backed developers of the game, Niantic Labs.

-In China Pokemon GO is considered a “threat to geographical information security and the threat to the personal safety of consumers,” according to games panel governed by the Chinese state censor body.
+In China Pokemon GO is considered a “threat to geographical information security and the threat to the personal safety of consumers,” according to a games panel governed by the Chinese state censor body.

 Apart from the obvious, physical danger of driving while playing the location-based, Augmented Reality game, the real danger that Pokemon GO presents is against privacy and data security.